-If there’s one thing I’ve learned in 52 years on the planet, it’s that there’s no such thing as security.
+If there’s one thing I’ve learned in my years on the planet, it’s that there’s no such thing as security.
 Your job, your health, the economy can all go south with incredible rapidity.

 Suppose I’d found a full-time job after college (and these days, that’s a big “if”).
 Right now I could be making more money.
 But I’d likely be spending more money; working people often do.

 More to the point, I wouldn’t be making a difference.
-For every obnoxious (and conveniently anonymous) comment I get on those Living With Less columns or MSN Money Smart Spending blog posts, I also get feedback like “I’m out of debt because of you” or “I’m back in school because of you.”
+For every obnoxious (and conveniently anonymous) comment I get on MSN Money, I also get feedback like “I’m out of debt because of you” or “I’m back in school because of you.”

 Knowing that I’ve inspired people to change their lives is something I wouldn’t trade for a 9-to-5 with a dental plan.